pcesarperez/Modding-never-changes/Modding never changes.md

 ![NMM DUIF3 font config confirmation](Images/NMM%20DUIF3%20font%20config%20confirmation.png)
 10. Activate the hotfix and answer _Yes to all_ when asked to overwrite previous files (from the main mod file, in fact).
 ![NMM DUIF3 hotfix overwriting](Images/NMM%20DUIF3%20hotfix%20overwriting.png)
-11. Check that DUIF3 is installed in the _Plugins_ tab.
+11. DUIF3 is finally installed.
 ![NMM DUIF3 installed](Images/NMM%20DUIF3%20installed.png)
 12. Just in case, use LOOT to sort your load order session.
 It is not really necessary, as DUIF3 sits on the bottom, but you need to flex your muscles now and then.
 ![LOOT DUIF3](Images/LOOT%20DUIF3.png)